 I'm looking forward to getting to know the new students that will be in my class this year.
 I always get nervous at the beginning of the year, but it doesn't take long to start to get to know my students and start to feel comfortable with them.
 I love to get to know my students so they feel comfortable and enjoy my class.

-So to start out the school year, I thought I would share a project that I have been doing with my Art 3 and 4 classes for a few years now.
+I thought I would share a project that I have been doing with my Art 3 and 4 classes for a few years now.
 This pair decided to make their portraits connect, but they are 2 separate paintings.
 The photo above is the end project (2 canvases are being held together by the students).
 Below is the photo that I took of them.
 After they drew the grid on the 2 separate canvases they each drew their own portrait, using the grid method.
 Then they painted their grid portraits using their own techniques.
 But the emphasis was using patterns like Chuck Close does on his grid portraits.
 So in the bottom picture, you can see the two canvases that are in progress.
 On the parts that are unpainted, you can see the grid that is drawn on the canvas.
 (Click on the picture to see it larger to see the details.)
 I will post more grid portraits in the future.
-We do some type of grid portriat each year.
-The students seem to really enjoy them, because they can get a good likeness of the person that they are drawing.
-More to come...
+We do some type of grid portrait each year.
+The students seem to really enjoy them because they can get a good likeness of the person that they are drawing.

 |Work in progress|